michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 ## 1. Data Sourcing
 In this project, we sourced all data from publicly available databases such as FRED and Yahoo Finance.
 All the indices and factors’ raw data falls into the period of July 1990 to February 2024.

 ### 1.1.
-Response/target Variable:
+Response/Target Variable:
 The target varialble of the regression models is **S&P 500 Index's next intramonth return direction**.
 In this project, we will apply regression models to predict the index's next intra-month log return and use the sign of the predicted return as the final prediction result.
 The intra-month log return of month i is calculated by the formula: $$y_i = log(\frac{P_{close, i}}{P_{open, i}})$$
-We chose to use log return because of its potential of being normally distributed, and we used intra-month return for the trading strategy backtest purpose.We chose to use regression models instead of classification models because regression models can extract more information from the target variable.
+We chose to use log return because of its potential of being normally distributed, and we used intra-month return for the trading strategy backtest purpose.
+We chose to use regression models instead of classification models because regression models can extract more information from the target variable.
 For example, both a -15% return and a -1% will be classified as negative returns and have the same penalty for false predictions in a classification problem, but regression models will distinguish between the two returns and penalize based on the deviations between predicted returns and actual returns.

 ### 1.2.
-Predictors/independent Variables:
+Predictors/Independent Variables:
 To predict the target variable, we first built a pool of candidate regressors with raw predictors data and basic mathematical transformation.
 The raw data can be classified into three categories: **economic, fundamental, and technical data**.
 Below is a short description for each category.
 - Economic data includes macroeconomic indicators such as CPI components, employment statistics, and interest rates.
 Most of them are related to monetary or fiscal policy and are sourced from [FRED](https://fred.stlouisfed.org/).
 - Fundamental data consists of valuation data for S&P 500 Index such as earnings, PE, and dividend yield and is sourced from https://www.multpl.com/.